 Explanation of basis of allocation by states, premiums by state, etc.

-Premiums allocated by state based upon Geographic Market.
+Premiums are allocated by state based upon Geographic Market and by column per state or federal agency premiums.

 (a) Insert the number of L responses except for Canada and Other Alien.